Fargo (1996): Is the Movie Inspired by a True Story?

 He hires two criminals (Steve Buscemi and Peter Stormare) to kidnap his wife, with the aim of getting his rich father-in-law to cough up some money.
-But things don’t go according to the plan, and after a few homicides have occurred, a Minnesota police chief gets involved in the mix.
-Curious to know whether the 1996 film ‘Fargo,’ is based on real events?
+But things don’t go according to plan, and after a few homicides have occurred, a Minnesota police chief gets involved in the mix.
+Are you curious to know whether the 1996 film ‘Fargo,’ is based on real events?
 We have got you covered.

 No, ‘Fargo’ is not based on a true story.
 However, it is inspired by two real events that have been jumbled up with fiction.
 If you’ve seen the movie, you may hesitate to accept our answer, as there is an explicit note when the film begins.
 It reads – “This is a true story.
 The events depicted in this film took place in Minnesota in 1987.
 At the request of the survivors, the names have been changed.
 Out of respect for the dead, the rest has been told exactly as it occurred.”